*

 • 2Mg(s) + O2(g) ==> 2MgO(s)

-• (i) to (iii) are all oxidation reactions, as is the burning of all fuels.
+• (i) to (iii) are all oxidation reactions, as are all 'fuel' burning reactions.

 • Continuous combustion requires the 'fire triangle' of heat + fuel + oxidant (oxidants like oxygen, air or other reactive gases like chlorine or fluorine and in rockets liquids like hydrogen peroxide)